hallvard/plantuml/README.md

 # Installation

-Use http://files.idi.ntnu.no/publish/plantuml/repository/ as the update site URL, in the Help > Install New Software... dialog.
+We use github pages @ http://hallvard.github.io/plantuml as the update site URL, in the Help > Install New Software... dialog.

 # Main plugins
 - net.sourceforge.plantuml.lib - plantuml.jar packaged as a bundle